survos/WorkflowHelperDemo/README.md

 # WorkflowExtensionDemo
 Demo project for WorkflowExtensionBundle

-Thin wrapper to demonstrate the WorkflowExtensionBundle.
+Thin wrapper to demonstrate the WorkflowExtensionBundle (https://github.com/survos/workflow-bundle).

+It is available at (heroku URL), it may take several seconds to spin up.

+To run this demo locally:

+    git clone
+    cd WorkflowExtensionDemo

 It is the same as doing the following

+    # load the tasks
+    bin/console doctrine:fixtures:load --append

+    # start the server

+## Re-creating this demo

+These are the steps to recreate this bundle, pick and choose to integrate it with your project.

     composer create-project symfony/website-skeleton WorkflowExtensionDemo
     cd WorkflowExtensionDemo
     composer require make orm-fixtures --dev
-    composer require orm admin
+    composer require orm admin expression-language
     composer require survos/workflow-extension-bundle //??

     # make the entity / repo